pierrestarkov/guidelines/source/collaboration-definitions-of-done.md

 8. Documentation (if applicable) up-to-date
 9. Change log (if applicable) up-to-date
 10. Everything committed and pushed to source control
+11. Marketing notified to prepare communication to users/public if relevant

 ## "Done" for libraries and back-end